GiulioRossetti/ndlib/docs/reference/models/epidemics/KThreshold.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of a Kertesz Threshold model simultion on a random graph: we set the initial infected as well blocked node sets equals to the 10% of the overall population, assign a threshold of 0.25 to all the nodes and impose an probability of spontaneous adoptions of 40%.
+In the code below is shown an example of instantiation and execution of a Kertesz Threshold model simulation on a random graph: we set the initial infected as well blocked node sets equals to the 10% of the overall population, assign a threshold of 0.25 to all the nodes and impose an probability of spontaneous adoptions of 40%.

 .. code-block:: python